alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 ## Problem Statement
 We want to reduce fraud transactions being misclassified as non-fraud as many as possible.
-The cost is too high if we fail to do so.
-Any fraud transactions predicted by the model should be verified by the staff to check whether they are real fraud or not.
+1. Any fraud transactions being misclassified as normal will be considered as false negatives.
+These will lead to fraud cost.
-Fraud cost and monitoring cost are our cost functions and we will try to reduce it.
+2. Any transactions (fraud and normal) being classified as fraud will have the staff review the transactions whether they are true fraud or not.
+Both true positives and false positives will lead to monitoring cost.

 ## Attribute Information
 - **Time**	: Number of seconds elapsed between this transaction and the first transaction